P-Tommy/ExaminationTimetablingEvolutionaryAlgorithm/README.md

   `$ ./min_timeslots car-f-92`

+For the `min_cost` program, you need to also specify the total number of timeslots to be used

+  `$ ./min_cost car-f-92 35`

 ## Parameters ##
 In the beggining of the file min_timeslots.cpp there are a set of parameters that can be changed to tune the performance of the algorithm.
 They are: